-Deciding to get financial advice is an option that many people consider – particularly in the lead up to retirement.
+Financial advice is an option that many people consider, particularly in the lead up to retirement.

-Getting the right kind of financial advice can make a big difference.
-It can help give you more confidence that your planning is on track for the future, or if it’s not on track, it can help you put some strategies and goals in place to improve your outcomes.
+Getting the right kind of financial advice for your circumstances can make a big difference.
+It can help give you more confidence that your planning is on track for the future, or if needed, it can help you put some strategies and goals in place to improve your outcomes.

 Financial advice can also help you set and achieve your financial goals, make the most of your money, feel more in control of your finances and your life, avoid expensive mistakes and protect your assets.